Dan Murphy's: Stores

+As of June 2025, there are 283 Dan Murphy's stores operating across Australia.

 In addition to its physical stores, Dan Murphy's also operates danmurphys.com.au, which is responsible for more than 50% of online sales of alcohol in Australia.

 In 2016, Woolworths opened The Dan Murphy's Cellar.
 Located in the cellar of Dan Murphy's original Prahran store, The Cellar focusses on boutique and premium liquor products.

+Loyalty program

+My Dan’s is the name of Dan Murphy's loyalty program.
+As of March 25, 2025, it had over 5.5 million active members.

 Criticism

 Dan Murphy's pricing strategy sparked an anti-competition problem in 2003, with industry analysts claiming that Woolworths and Coles were seeking to bankrupt rival liquor retailers, mostly by lowering prices of wine.
 The business has admitted to selling liquor at times below cost to "aggressively drive sales".
-Furthermore, the original Dan Murphy had a similar strategy with his below cost marketing being cross subsidised by fraudulent avoidance of Sales Tax to the detriment of his competitors who could not match his prices.
+The original Daniel Murphy had a similar strategy, with his below-cost marketing being cross-subsidised by fraudulent avoidance of sales tax to the detriment of his competitors, who could not match his prices.

 Another major concern amongst rival liquor retailers has been Woolworths' aggressive acquisition strategy, buying up small independent stores to increase market share against main rival Coles Group, or opening up new stores, placing pressure on existing retailers by taking away sales.
 In Woolworths' 2006 Annual Report, the company reported 15 new Dan Murphy's stores had opened in the reported financial year, taking the total to 56, and that the company had the sites and licences to have more than 100 stores open within the next two to three years.